GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

 ---
 title: How to deploy Grafana on Cloud Run with IAP using Terraform
-description: In this tutorial, we'll be demonstrating how to deploy Grafana serverless and restrict access to the dashboard.
+description: Learn how to deploy Grafana serverless and restrict access to the dashboard.
 author: cgrotz,annamuscarella
 tags: serverless, identity, proxy, sql
-date_published: 2021-11-28
+date_published: 2022-1-19
 ---

 Christoph Grotz | Strategic Cloud Engineer | Google